 Information for Subdividers Using On-site Systems

-- Lot Size – When on-site wastewater disposal is planned for a lot, the minimum required lot size is 40,000 square feet within lot lines.
-No portion of the adjacent right-of-way may be considered as part of this calculation.
+- Lot Size – The minimum required lot size is 40,000 square feet within lot lines.
 Other considerations such as topography, surface waters, or other limitations may dictate a size greater than 40,000 square feet.

-- Water Availability – All development that will be served by a community well system or by private wells must be supported by information which shows that adequate water supplies will be available.
-This information my typically obtained from area well logs, hydro-geologic evaluations, exploratory drilling or a combination of these.
+- Water Availability – All development that will be served by private wells must be supported by information which shows that adequate water supplies will be available.
+This information is typically obtained from area well logs, hydro-geologic evaluations, exploratory drilling or a combination of these.
 Since 1999, all proposed subdivisions with more than 5 lots to be served with on-site wells must have an aquifer test performed.
-If adequate water is not shown to be available, DSD may require the extension of public water to the subdivision.
+If adequate water is not shown to be available, On-site may require the extension of public water to the subdivision.
 If public water is available, existing or proposed water mains should be shown.

 - Community water supply documents – At the time of preliminary plat application, the applicant must submit a Certificate to Construct from the State of Alaska Department of Environmental Conservation (ADEC).
 Prior to the final plat, the applicant must provide an ADEC Certificate to Operate the water system and an approval from the Department of Natural Resources to appropriate water.